 Change.
 It’s all around us.
-From the way we buy groceries to to the way we wake up in the morning or even the way we communicate with family members – things are different.
+From the way we buy groceries to the way we wake up in the morning or even the way we communicate with family members – things are different.

 In business too.
 If you’re a technophobe, all this talk of change has beads of sweat starting to appear on your forehead just one paragraph in.
-But for small businesses, technology has become reality.
+But for small businesses, technology has become a reality.
 And this reality can be turned into a priceless growth engine for little to no monetary investment.

 “My business is fine – I don’t need technology – I’ve operated the same way for 20 years and have done it successfully”.
 Fair enough.
 We understand that it might be hard for you to see how free online tools can help you grow a primarily offline business.
 But wipe the sweat off your forehead and read on.

 You’re not the only one either.
-Over 80% of small business managers still use pen, paper, and spreadsheets to run their workforce.
+Over 80% of small business managers still use a pen, paper, and spreadsheets to run their workforce.
 And like most SMBs, it’s very likely that your outlook is strongly influenced by your current focus on day-to-day operations.
-When you’re buried up to the ears in work, it’s hard to find the time and energy to find solutions that help you shift your focus from day-to-day operations, to strategic growth.
+When you’re buried up to the ears in work, it’s hard to find the time and energy to find solutions that help you shift your focus from day-to-day operations to strategic growth.